vtex-apps/store-components/docs/ProductImages.md

   }
 ```

-2. Add the `product-images` block to any block bellow `store.product`.
+2. Add the `product-images` block to any block below `store.product` (Product template).
 For example:

 ```json
   "store.product": {